Australian Swimmer & Musician. Ocean Advocate. Founder of Prince Neptune: The Label

 In the carefree wilds of Venice Beach, singer-songwriter and poet Cody Simpson made the brave decision to detach from the pop music machine and go within to discover his pure artistry.
 “I realized I wanted to reclaim what is mine: my artistry.
 To do this, I was a recluse for a few years.
 I practiced guitar, surfed, read voraciously, and filled several notebooks with poetry and lyrics.” the LA-based, Australian artist shares.

 Cody commemorates this transformative time with literate flair in his debut poetry book, Prince Neptune, released April, 2020.
 The book features a collection of poetry and prose gathered during an epiphanic period from ages 18 to 23.
-The results of his profound journey to music independence will be revealed on his upcoming solo release which will be his first full-length musical release since his 2015 LP, Free.
+The results of his profound journey to music independence was be revealed on his solo release which was his first full-length musical release since his 2015 LP, Free.

 Cody is an intentional poet and songwriter who writes evocatively.
 His poems and lyrics evoke elemental imagery and explore subtexts of consumerism, unity, nature, freedom, rebellion, environmentalism and ocean conservation.
 As a songwriter, he weaves pop melodies into intriguing musical contexts, exploring contrasting genres, textures, and musical landscapes.
 He’s inspired by songwriters and poets such as Neil Young, Jack Johnson, Bob Dylan, Donavon Frankenreiter, Arthur Rimbaud, Charles Baudelaire, Allen Ginsberg, and Jack Kerouac among others.